Konner-Yi/ai-job-analysis-model/README.md

 ## Project Overview

 This project implements a neural network solution to predict salary ranges for AI job market positions.
 The model uses PyTorch to train an MLP classifier that takes encoded job features as input and predicts salary categories.
+A demo GUI application is included to demonstrate the trained model in action.

 ## Tech Stack